dialoguemd/covid-19/src/content/ca-ns/reporting.md

 ## Nova Scotia: Who should I contact if I think I have COVID-19?

-Anyone who has travelled outside Canada may have come in contact with the novel coronavirus and should closely monitor their health for 14 days after returning to the country.
+If you’ve travelled outside Canada, you may have come in contact with the novel coronavirus.
+You should closely monitor your health for 14 days after you get back to Canada.

-Travellers who start to feel unwell, should stay at home/self-isolate away from the public.
-Individuals who develop fever, with a temperature 38°C or higher, and/or cough should call 811 for assessment.
+If you’ve travelled recently and you start to feel unwell, you should self isolate.
+This means you should stay home, away from the public.

+If you develop a fever, with a temperature 38°C or higher, or a cough, you should call 811 for assessment.

 Nova Scotia Health Authority has established COVID-19 [assessment centres](http://www.nshealth.ca/coronavirus).
-If there is a need for in-person assessment, 811 will refer you to a centre.
-Please do not go to a COVID-19 assessment centre without having been referred by 811.
+If you need in-person assessment, 811 will refer you to a centre.
+Don't go to a COVID-19 assessment centre unless 811 referred you.

-People in Nova Scotia who have been directed to self-isolate can receive supporting health information from Nova Scotia Health Authority Public Health by [contacting the nearest office](http://www.nshealth.ca/public-health-offices).
+If you’ve been directed to self-isolate, you can get information from Nova Scotia Health Authority Public Health by [contacting the nearest office](http://www.nshealth.ca/public-health-offices).

 [Source: Government of Nova Scotia](https://novascotia.ca/coronavirus/)